-Separate detailed policies within this plan cover affordable housing, older persons accommodation, qGypsy, tTraveller and tTravelling sShowpeople, accessible homes and residential space standards.
+Separate detailed policies within this plan cover affordable housing, older persons accommodation, Gypsy, Traveller and Travelling Showpeople, and residential space standards.

-The types, sizes and tenures of homes required to meet needs are identified through the West of England Local Housing Needs Assessment (LHNA).
+The types, sizes and tenures of homes required to meet needs are identified through the North Somerset Local Housing Needs Assessment (LHNA).
 This includes accommodation needs of families, older people, people with disabilities, service families, people wishing to build their own home and students.

-The Council will have regard to the findings of the LHNA when determining the right balance of homes in new developments and applicants are encourage to discuss housing mix at an early stage.
+The council will have regard to the findings of the latest LHNA, and other relevant evidence, when determining the right balance of homes in new developments and applicants are encourage to discuss housing mix at an early stage.

-From the Local Housing Needs Assessment we know that in our district over the 15-year period 20243-398 there will be:
+From the Local Housing Needs Assessment (October 2023) we know that in our district over the 15-year plan period 2024-2039 there will be:

-- An overall growth of 12,000 households. - Single person households are just over a third of the overall household growth (3,800) with the majority (2,140) being single people aged over - Couples without dependent children represent almost a tenth of the growth (1,100) and are comprised of 4,510 households over 65, offset against a reduction of 3,450 in younger age groups. - Families with dependent children comprise two fifths of the overall household growth (4,900). - Other types of household contribute a further 2,200 households. - Overall, 82% of the household growth is for households aged over 65, suggesting homes meeting older persons requirements are a priority. - An overall growth of 13,800 households. - Single person households represent almost a third of the overall household growth (4,200, 30%) with almost three fifths of these (2,390, 57%) being single persons aged over 65; - Couples without dependent children represent a relatively small proportion of the growth (1,400, 10%);

-- Families with dependent children make up over two fifths of the overall household growth (5,900, 43%); - Other types of household contribute a further 2,300 households.
+- An overall growth of 13,800 households; - Single person households represent almost a third of the overall household growth (4,200, 30%) with almost three fifths of these (2,390, 57%) being single persons aged over 65; - Couples without dependent children represent a relatively small proportion of the growth (1,400, 10%); - Families with dependent children make up over two fifths of the overall household growth (5,900, 43%); and - Other types of household contribute a further 2,300 households.
 These include multigeneration living, student households and Houses in Multiple Occupation (HMOs).